krystiandennis/dsc-mod-5-project-online-ds-ft-071519/README.md

 - worst days.jpg: an image file that contains travel stats for Holiday Season 2018
 - XGB Feature Importance.png: an image file that contains XGBoost Feature Importance
 - Predicting Holiday Flight Delays.pdf: presentation slides that hightlight the results from this project
+- cf_matrix.py: file containing function to make plot an sklearn Confusion Matrix cm using a Seaborn heatmap visualization

 ## Requirements